 \section{Abstract}

 In many instances, the dynamical richness and complexity observed in natural phenomena can be related to stochastic drives influencing their temporal evolution.
-For example, random noise allied to spatial asymmetries may induce stabilization of otherwise diverging trajectories in a nonlinear dynamics.
-However, how exactly this type of phenomenology takes place in actual processes is usually very difficulty to identify.
-Here we unveil few trends leading to dynamical stabilization and diversity by introducing Gaussian noise to a class of exactly solvable non-linear deterministic models displaying space-dependent drifts.
+For example, random noise allied to spatial asymmetries may induce stabilization of otherwise diverging trajectories in dynamical systems.
+However, to identify how exactly this takes place in actual processes usually is not a simple task.
+Here we unveil a few trends leading to dynamical stabilization and diversity of behavior by introducing Gaussian white noise to a class of exactly solvable non-linear deterministic models displaying space-dependent drifts.
 For the resulting nonlinear Langevin equations, the associated Fokker-Planck equations can be solved through the similarity method or the Fourier transform technique.
-By comparing the cases with and without noise, we discuss the changes in the system's dynamical behavior.
-Simple cases of drift and diffusion coefficients are explicitly analyzed and comparisons with some other models in the literature are made.
-Our study illustrates the behavioral richness originated from spatially heterogeneous dynamical systems under the influence of white noise.
+By comparing the cases with and without noise, we discuss the changes in the systems dynamical characteristics.
+Simple examples of drift and diffusion coefficients are explicitly analyzed and comparisons with some other models in the literature are made.
+Our study illustrates the rich phenomenology originated from spatially heterogeneous dynamical systems under the influence of white noise.